Post job

 An inspector general is responsible for doing audit reports and inspections to ensure that no possible fraud, misconduct, corruption, or power abuse in the government or private sector occurs.
 Their role is to monitor and inspect the agencies' effectiveness, assess possible mismanagement of a company, and improve the economy.
 Also, they usually conduct and review audit reports or investigations to ensure an agency's compliance to the policies and guidelines.

-As far as similarities go, this is where it ends because a quality control inspector responsibility requires skills such as "calipers," "magnetic particle," "quality products," and "micrometers."
+While similarities exist, there are also some differences between quality control inspectors and inspector general.
+For instance, quality control inspector responsibilities require skills such as "calipers," "magnetic particle," "quality products," and "micrometers."
 Whereas a inspector general is skilled in "ig," "oig," "dod," and "audit reports."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Quality assurance is an essential part of a company that offers products and services.
 It is critical that the company's output remains consistent and up to par with community standards.
 It is the assistant quality assurance manager's role to inspect, monitor, and evaluate the quality of every product.
 The goal is to establish customer satisfaction and trust.
 The assistant quality assurance manager works with the head manager and helps generate reports of daily activities for executive evaluations.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that quality control inspector responsibilities requires skills like "magnetic particle," "micrometers," "safety standards," and "inspection procedures."
-But a quality assurance technician might use skills, such as, "food safety," "lab equipment," "math," and "basic math."
+For example, resumes show us that quality control inspector responsibilities requires skills like "magnetic particle," "micrometers," "safety standards," and "inspection procedures."
+But a quality assurance technician might use other skills in their typical duties, such as, "food safety," "lab equipment," "math," and "basic math."

 An inspector is responsible for overseeing the overall condition of the site, ensuring that it complies with the safety standards and regulations.
 Inspectors' duties include monitoring the quality of the materials used, inspecting any defects and discrepancies that might compromise the operations, generating reports to assess the product costing if it meets the budget goals, and utilizing available resources in the market for the highest quality project.
 An inspector must have excellent decision-making and critical-thinking skills to perform comprehensive actions on risk management and service delivery.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from quality control inspectors resumes, they are more likely to have skills like "quality products," "micrometers," "inspection procedures," and "qa."
-But a inspector might have skills like "sketch," "good communication," "customer service," and "safety procedures."
+The required skills of the two careers differ considerably.
+For example, quality control inspectors are more likely to have skills like "quality products," "micrometers," "inspection procedures," and "qa."
+But a inspector is more likely to have skills like "sketch," "good communication," "customer service," and "safety procedures."

-Inspectors typically study at similar levels compared with quality control inspectors.
+Inspectors earn the highest salary when working in the automotive industry, where they receive an average salary of $47,091.
+Comparatively, quality control inspectors have the highest earning potential in the automotive industry, with an average salary of $42,355.Most inspectors achieve a similar degree level compared to quality control inspectors.
 For example, they're 0.8% more likely to graduate with a Master's Degree, and 0.2% more likely to earn a Doctoral Degree.

 The technical inspector is responsible for monitoring and ensuring operation meets standard.
 Skills required for this position include dexterity, math skills, and good physical strength.
 Education is a prerequisite for this post, and one must be cunning to deal with the public during an inspection.